Ichihara, Chiba

 Ichihara (市原市, Ichihara-shi) is a city, located in Chiba Prefecture, Japan.
-As of 1 December 2020, the city had an estimated population of 274,117 in 128,316 households and a population density of 240 persons per km^{2}.
+As of 1 December 2020, the city had an estimated population of 274,117 in 128,316 households and a population density of 240 people per km^{2}.
 The total area of the city is 368.20 sqkm.
 The city is home, together with the city of Chiba, to the JEF United football club.
-The whole city is also parts of Greater Tokyo Area.
+The whole city is also part of the Greater Tokyo Area.

 Geography

 Ichihara is located in the western part of the Bōsō Peninsula, and geographically is the largest of Chiba Prefecture's cities and towns.
 The south is a mountainous area connected to the Boso hills.
 The highly industrialized northern part of the city faces Tokyo Bay.
 Ichihara, dense in housing developments, serves as a satellite town of Tokyo and Chiba City.